gnuton/MaterialPainter/README.md

     * Add the lib/blender directory to the list
    ![pycharm](https://github.com/mutantbob/pycharm-blender/blob/master/pycharm-3.4-screenshot.png?raw=true)
 5. Open dev.py in blender
-6. Edit the line git_path with the path to your plugin eg: /home/gnuton/git/blendaddon/
+6. Edit the git_path var to point to the path of your plugin eg: /home/gnuton/git/blendaddon/
-7. Make your changes in pycharm
+7. Now you can change stuff in your code
 8. Press "Run Script" in blender to run it.
+9. updater is off by default and needs some configuration to work.
+Edit helpers/updater.py var to take it in use

 # Windows
 Same as above, but as for now batch script for retrieving blender python API is missing.